Lively: Committed to Audiology

 As a result of considerable tele-audiology research in recent years (Swanepoel et al, 2010; Krumm, 2016), remote hearing assessment and hearing aid fitting is now recognized as an evidence-based approach for providing hearing services to more people who need them.
 For proof of this positive change in professional opinion, you might want to read two editorials in the Journal of the American Academy of Audiology - one in the June 2016 issue entitled "Perceptions of Internet Delivery of Hearing aids (Jacobson, 2016) and the other, published in February 2017 entitled "Build a better assessment and patients will beat a path to your clinic (McCaslin, 2017).

-While probe-microphone verification represents an audiologic best practice, technological developments such adaptation algorithms, Lively's frequent face-to-face follow-up schedule and our ability to remotely fine-tune the full suite of hearing aid features has yielded excellent client outcomes.
+While probe-microphone verification represents an in-person audiologic best practice, technological developments such adaptation algorithms, Lively's frequent face-to-face follow-up schedule and our ability to remotely fine-tune the full suite of hearing aid features has yielded excellent client outcomes.